Sweden: Police Seek Tenant as Suspect in Building Explosion - Fire Engineering

 STOCKHOLM (AP) — Swedish police said Thursday they are seeking a man in connection with an explosion and fire at a large apartment building this week that injured 16 people, four of them seriously.

-The man is wanted on suspicion of public destruction and has not been located yet, police said.
-Authorities did not identify him, but Swedish media reported that the suspect was a man in his 50s who had lived with his mother in the building in Goteborg, Sweden’s second-largest city.
+The man is wanted on suspicion of public destruction and hasn’t been located yet, police said.
+Authorities didn’t identify him, but Swedish media reported that the suspect was a man in his 50s who had lived with his mother in the building in Goteborg, Sweden’s second-largest city.

-“We still do not know what caused the explosion,” senior police officer Anders Borjesson said at a press conference.
-“The investigation is far from over, we still have a lot ahead of us.”
+“We still do not know what caused the explosion,” senior police officer Anders Borjesson said at a news conference.
+“The investigation is far from over.
+We still have a lot ahead of us.”

 Borjesson said that the warmth and the lack of oxygen inside the building had made it difficult for the investigators to do their work.